-The typical number of credits in the M.A. program is about 30-45 course credits including nine thesis credits (for Plan A degrees) and 3-6 practicum credits.
+The Graduate School requires a minimum of 30-credits for a master's program.
+Some programs may require more than 30-credits.
+The typical number of credits in the M.A. program in HDFS is about 30-45 course credits including nine thesis credits (for Plan A degrees) and 3-6 practicum credits.
 The number of credits for students pursuing clinical training through the MFT program is approximately 55-60.